Reducing Outbound Shipping Costs

 Start by charting out your SKU portfolio and the types of package dimensions you expect to use.
 Standardizing on one type of box always under 1lb?
 Or will you have a broad collection of box sizes and weights?

 Next, chart out how fast you want to deliver.
-Consumers generally expect fast and free shipping.
+Consumers generally expect fast and free shipping — a big factor in overall customer experience.
 It’s to your advantage to ensure understand how much margin your willing to give up for speed.
+Then, chart out the location of your FCs and where your customer density is.

-Then, chart out the location of your FCs and where your customer density is..
 Certain carriers might have better rates to Northeast zones compared to the Southwest.
-Some carriers might work better if your shipping a long distance across the country vs fast local routes.
+Some carriers might work better if the movement of goods is long distance across the country vs fast local routes.

+With the charts in hand, map out which existing carrier contracts you have are optimized for which parcel types, speed configurations, and geographical rules.
 You might see gaps, or you might not, depending on what you already have set up.
 Chances are, there are areas to improve, which this new matrix will highlight.

 For any part of the matrix where you don’t have an optimized carrier method and rate, make those a priority.
 Source options from other carriers, or talk to an existing carrier about a new method type.